lidofinance/rewards-managers/README.md

     new_limit: uint256
 ```

-Updates current allowance and set rewards limit for next periods
+Updates current allowance and set rewards limit for next periods.

 ##### `pause()`

-Stops allowance updating and rejects `seedAllowance` calling.
-Could be called from owner only.
+Stops updating allowance and rejects `seedAllowance` calls.
+Can be called by owner only.

 Events:
 ```vyper=